Capital gains tax

-The sale of your main home is usually free of CGT but read our section on this below.
-Note carefully that this tax-free status does not extend to second homes or property which are rented out.
+The sale of your main home is often free of CGT but read more about this below.
+Note carefully that this tax-free status does not extend to second homes or properties which are rented out.

 I have sold an asset for less than £6,000.
 Is this tax free?

 But a sale of a painting, jewellery or piece of furniture, for example, would qualify to be free from CGT as they are personal belongings or ‘chattels’.
 To qualify in this way, the asset has to be tangible – that is, something that can be touched – and moveable.